timdeschryver/blog/_drafts/file-uploads-with-ngrx.md

 To keep your **NgRx** store organized, I recommend creating a separate Upload File Feature Store.
 Let's bundle it all together in a module named `upload-file-store.module.ts` and keep it under a sub-directory named `upload-file-store`.

-When we are finished building out the store, the folder will look as follows:

-!
-TODO INSERT FOLDER STRUCTURE HERE

 ### Create Feature Store Module

 Create a feature store module using the following command: